-54 Accountability for standards and continuous improvement is the responsibility of the school, Academy, college or other provider.
-Improvement support is typically provider led with guidance for poor or coasting performers led by peer groups and other designated organisations and individuals (local authorities, School Improvement Partners, Learning and Skills Improvement Service (LSIS) etc).
-The role of the YPLA is to provide information and analysis to include MLPs and Ofsted inspection outcomes, so that underperformance can be identified in a nationally consistent way.
-This will ensure that providers are fit for continued funding and students' provision is not put at risk.
+59 Accountability for standards and continuous improvement is the responsibility of the school, Academy, college or other provider.
+Improvement support is generally provider led.
+The role of the YPLA is to provide information and analysis including performance against national minimum performance standards (or MLPs) and Ofsted (or other inspectorate) inspection outcomes, so that under-performance can be identified in a nationally consistent way.
+Identifying under-performance in this way will ensure that providers are fit to receive continued funding and students' provision is not put at risk.